RECOVER your wild heart and mind, RESTORE your connection to Nature,

 Anyone withdrawing from the program in writing* before February 1, 2023 will be refunded 75% of any fees currently paid (minus the application fee and deposit)

-Anyone withdrawing from the program in writing on or after March 1, 2023 but before April 1, 2020 will be refunded 50% of any fees currently paid (minus the application fee and deposit)
+Anyone withdrawing from the program in writing *on or before March 15, 2023 will be refunded 50% of any fees currently paid (minus the application fee and deposit)

-Anyone withdrawing from the program in writing on or after April 1, 2023 forfeits any refund or any fees paid.
+Anyone withdrawing from the program in writing *after April 1, 2023 forfeits any refund or any fees paid.

 Holos director, Jan Edl Stein, MFT and ecotherapist, Mary Good, MFT are the primary instructors, guides and developers of this program.
 Jan and Mary will lead and/or support all of the sessions while coordinating with an extraordinary cast of guest instructors.
 Below is a list of all of the currently confirmed instructors who will be providing training.
 We have many more who are still in exploration who will either join us to be in person at one of the residentials or will participate in a webinar.

 Jan Edl Stein, MFT is the director of Holos Institute as well as a licensed MFT in private practice in San Francisco and Marin.
 Jan is also Adjunct Faculty in East-West Psychology at the California Institute of Integral Studies (CIIS).
 Jan leads workshops and retreats that interweave meditation, active imagining, shamanic journeying and earth based contemplations.
 She has taught/presented at Sonoma State University, Grof Transpersonal Training Program, The Bioneers Conference, Esalen Institute, IONs, and numerous private venues.
 All of her work draws upon a lifelong study of spiritual traditions and healing practices of earth-based cultures and a deep love of the natural world.
 More information may be found at www.janedl.com.